-You are required to live in the premises for at least 12 months in order for your loan to be approved, however you are entitled to keep your loan if you receive a posting and are required to move before the minimum 12 month occupancy requirement.
+You’re required to live in the premises for at least 12 months in order for your loan to be approved.
+However, you’re entitled to keep your loan if you receive a posting and are required to move before the minimum 12 month occupancy requirement.

 What kind of subsidy can I get?